ansys/pymapdl/doc/source/getting_started/wsl.rst

   .. _ref_guide_wsl:

-PyAnsys Libraries on a Windows Subsystem for Linux and Docker
+PyAnsys libraries on a Windows Subsystem for Linux and Docker
 ##############################################################

-This section shows you how to use a PyAnsys library, more specifically PyMAPDL, in the Windows Subsystem for Linux (WSL).
+This page shows you how to use a PyAnsys library, more specifically PyMAPDL, in the Windows Subsystem for Linux (WSL).
 WSL is a compatibility layer for running Linux binary executables natively on Windows 10, Windows 11, and Windows Server 2019.
 For more information, see `Wikipedia-WSL`_.

-This section walks you through the installation of WSL on Windows and then shows how to use it together with MAPDL, PyMAPDL, and Docker.
+Sections on this page walk you through the installation of WSL on Windows and then show how to use it together with MAPDL, PyMAPDL, and Docker.

 For more information about WSL, see `What is the Windows Subsystem for Linux?`_.